The theology company logo

 Gavriel Segre: 'The No Cloning Theorem versus the Second Law of Thermodynamics'.
 Segre

-Insofar as universal computation is reversible, it must preserve the garbage and so the universe becomes more complex.
-The universe is simplified by erasure which costs entropy.
+Insofar as universal computation is reversible, it must preserve the garbage and so the Universe becomes more complex.
+The Universe is simplified by erasure which costs entropy.

-Segre page 8: 'Algorithmic physics is, by definition, that discipline analyzing physical processes looking at them as computational processes.
+Segre page 8: 'Algorithmic physics is, by definition, that discipline analyzing physical processes looking at them as computational processes.'

 Hamiltonian flow = computational process.

-Electronic structure of an atom (and all other struture) shows is that we cannot have structure without energy/momentum
+Electronic structure of an atom (and all other struture) shows that we cannot have structure without energy/momentum

 Lo page 41: We prove many things (like Carnot's law) by appealing to the impossibility of perpetual motion.
 From the quantum mechanical point of view, however, anything with energy is in perpetual motion E = d psi/dt.